VoronDesign/VoronUsers/printer_mods/Akio/cable_routing_z_belt_cover/README.md

 ## Credit
 Mod based on the design of the Voron crew.
 Thank you for your awesome work!
+&nbsp;<br/>
+A big thank you goes to [Mbravorus](https://github.com/mbravorus) as well, for contributing the rail notch version.

 ## Print settings
 As stated in the Voron documentation:
 * ABS